 |Rating [4.0/5.0]||LISTEN on YouTube|

 Without a doubt this was one of the most ‘advanced’ pure death metal sounds put to tape in 1986 and is typically what folks see as the solidification of the original Obituary sound.
 Heavy Celtic Frost-meets-thrash riffs jam under Tardy‘s now distinct and powerful vocal style.
-As interesting as this demo is it is also very short at another duo of two minute songs that leave little in terms of memorable impact.
+As interesting as this demo is it is also very short duo of two minute songs that leave little in terms of memorable impact.
 This makes sense in terms of how this would apply to the first full-length but I never felt this was either the most satisfying nor most interesting demo from the Florida scene at that point.
 The most notable trivia connected to this demo should be obvious as Allen West had been recruited with his style of guitar solos all over this thing and one of his former Massacre mates JP Chartier plays second guitar here.
 It is also worth mentioning that West played guitar on Massacre‘s first official demo, ‘Aggressive Tyrant‘, that same year.

 |Title [Type/Year]||Immortal Visions in the Morgue [Live Bootleg/1987]|